Milan’s 2016 EICMA bike show saw the emergence of several new ‘lightweight adventure bikes’, as some of the biking media have been describing them.

 That’s why 450 is the real segment that interests me, not something in the low 300s cc which I presume fits some licensing category in a promising market.
 Decent ‘get-out-of-jail’ poke with ideally, not much weight or vibration.
 Right now all we have is the CCM 450GP (right and reappraised in Rust mag #17).
 I just had a couple of GP owners on my tour (but renting the XRs), and both confirmed what I’ve suspected without ever having ridden a CCM: for all their amazing light weight and great suspension they run highly strung motors for something pitched as a travel or trail bike, rather than an out-and-out racer.
 Extensive after-market engine re-mapping may help get round that, but it’s no XR400.

-Talking of 400s, they say the 411-cc Enfield Himalayan (right) will be coming to Europe.
+Talking of 400s, they say the 411-cc Enfield Himalayan (above) will be coming to Europe.
 But by the time they squeeze it through the emissions regs, I bet it won’t have more power than a 2017 CRF250L.
 (It’s said to produce 24hp and weigh over 180 kilos, wet).
 That was my impression after riding a similar capacity Chinese 400 last year.
 Outside of India, Enfield won’t be able to depend on its trusty old plodder cache for ever.

 Based on looks alone, my favourite is the Rally-styled ‘HRC’ CRF-L (left).
 The best info and nearly full specs are currently at Honda US.
 Power is up 10% they say, to 24.4hp, with the weight claimed to stay at 144kg for the standard version (above right – same as the current 250L), and 155kg for the Rally rep. There’s an easy to use comparison table here.

 The Rally version is not just a quick makeover; Honda have taken it quite seriously.
 Changes include revised headlight, an inch more rear travel, bigger front disc and tiny differences in castor, rack, wheelbase, suspension damping and seat height.
-The Rally’s tank holds 10.1 litres against 7.8 litres on the regular bike.
+The Rally’s tank holds 10.1 litre against 7.8 litres on the regular bike.
 This short range was one problem I found on my CRF-L in the US (left).
 At my average of 30.5kpl that means the Rally ought to be good for 300km which is OK.

 In the US you’ll pay $5100 or $5900 for the Rally.
 ABS is another $300 on either and that will add some more weight on the European models where ABS is now mandatory.